-Elmhurst students receive grants from the College itself and from the state and federal governments.
+Elmhurst students receive grants from the University itself and from the state and federal governments.
 To apply for a grant, complete the Free Application for Federal Student Aid (FAFSA).

 Elmhurst University Grants

 Elmhurst grants range in value from $1,000 to $24,000 per year.
 You must be a full-time, degree-seeking student to receive an Elmhurst University grant.
 In most years, the University awards grant aid to more than 1,600 students.

 The United States Department of Education awards Pell Grants to students who demonstrate significant financial need.
 These grants range in value from $606 to $5,920 per year.
 Students must be enrolled in their first undergraduate degree program to qualify.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 FSEOG funds are awarded to students with the greatest financial need.
 Typically, awards range in value from $100 to $4,000 a year.

 - For more information about federal grants, see the Federal Student Aid website